myers32/Ecommerce-product-page/README.md

 ### Continued development
-In the near future I will learn more of JavaScript by creating small project.
+In the near future I will learn more of JavaScript by creating small projects.
 I haven't decided yet if I will upload them on my profile.
 For now I will mostly focus on Vanilla JavaScript to create a stable fundamental knowledge prior to jump into learning framework.
 That framework will probably be React which is the most popular JavaScript framework at the moment.
 Additionally I think that my HTML and CSS knowledge is satisfying me at this time, so my focus will go to the better understaning of JavaScript fundamentals.

 ### Useful resources

 - [CSS-Tricks](https://www.css-tricks.com) - This helped me a lot at creating this code.
 It has really interesting articles where everything I needed was explained in beginner friendly manner.
 I really enjoyed helping myself with this website when writing this code.
 - [Kurs-JavaScript](https://www.kursjs.pl/) - I also have to mention that page.
 It has really nice articles for people learning JavaScript.
-It is written in beginner friendly language with code snippets and examples that help you to understand certain things better.
+It is written in beginner friendly language with code snippets and examples that help you to understand certain mechanisms better.
 I found it really useful.
-This page is in Polish.
+That page is in Polish.

 ## Author